ZahirSeid/kifiya_week3/notebooks/README.md

 ## Conclusion

 Through this EDA, we have gained a better understanding of the dataset's structure and key trends.
 The insights generated will be valuable for further modeling and decision-making, as well as for identifying areas that may require additional cleaning or transformation.

+# Task 3: A/B Hypothesis Testing

+## Overview

+This task involves performing A/B hypothesis testing to evaluate the impact of various features on key performance indicators (KPIs).
+Specifically, we test for significant differences in risk and profit margins across different customer segments such as provinces, zip codes, and gender.
+### Hypotheses Tested:

+    Risk Differences Across Provinces: There are no significant risk differences across provinces.
+    Risk Differences Between Zip Codes: There are no significant risk differences between zip codes.
+    Significant Margin Differences Between Zip Codes: There are no significant margin differences between zip codes.
+    Risk Differences Between Genders: There are no significant risk differences between men and women.

+### Key Performance Indicators (KPIs)

+    Risk Metrics: Total Claims, Total Premiums
+    Margin Metrics: Calculated as: Margin = TotalPremium - TotalClaims

+### Data Segmentation

+    Group A (Control Group): Plans without the feature (e.g., gender, province, or zip code).
+    Group B (Test Group): Plans with the feature being tested (e.g., male vs. female, different provinces, zip codes).

+### Methodology

+#### The following statistical tests were conducted:

+    Chi-Squared Test for categorical data:
+        Used to test the hypothesis for risk differences across provinces and genders.
+    T-Test for numerical data:
+        Used to test the hypothesis for margin differences between zip codes.

+### Test Assumptions:

+    Chi-Squared Test assumes that the data follows a categorical distribution.
+    T-Test assumes that the data follows a normal distribution and that the variances are unequal across groups.

+### Results

+#### Based on the statistical testing, the following conclusions were drawn:

+    Risk Differences Across Provinces:
+        Chi-Squared Stat: 31.91
+        P-Value: 9.68e-05
+        Conclusion: Significant risk differences exist across provinces.

+    Risk Differences Between Genders:
+        Chi-Squared Stat: 13.57
+        P-Value: 0.00023
+        Conclusion: Significant risk differences exist between genders.

+    Margin Differences Between Zip Codes:
+        T-Stat: 2.32
+        P-Value: 0.0246
+        Conclusion: Significant margin differences exist between the selected zip codes.

+## Conclusion

+This analysis provides valuable insights into risk and profit margin differences across customer segments.
+The findings will help guide future business strategies related to pricing, risk management, and customer segmentation.